gloggi/tramopoly/README.md

 * Set up a free Supabase project.
 * Take note of the database password you used, to set up the database structure later.
 * In the Supabase administration console:
+  * Under Authentication -> Providers, disable the Email provider
-  * Under authentcation -> Providers, set up keycloak authentication according to the [documentation](https://supabase.com/docs/guides/auth/social-login/auth-keycloak).
+  * Under Authentcation -> Providers, set up keycloak authentication according to the [documentation](https://supabase.com/docs/guides/auth/social-login/auth-keycloak).
-  * Optional: Under authentication -> Providers, open Phone and set up [Twilio integration](https://supabase.com/docs/guides/auth/phone-login/twilio#finding-your-twilio-credentials) and activate "Enable phone confirmations", but don't activate "Enable Phone provider".
+  * Optional: Under Authentication -> Providers, open Phone and set up [Twilio integration](https://supabase.com/docs/guides/auth/phone-login/twilio#finding-your-twilio-credentials) and activate "Enable phone confirmations", but don't activate "Enable Phone provider".
 Don't forget to save.
   * Under authentication -> URL Configuration, set Site URL to your productive URL, and add your productive URL and http://localhost:5173 as Redirect URLs.
+  * Under Database -> Extensions, enable the PLV8 extension.
   * Under SQL editor -> New query, paste the contents of **each except the first file** from supabase/migrations, and then supabase/seed.sql.
 If that sounds like too much work, see below for how to do this step using the supabase CLI instead.
   * Under Database -> Replication -> 0 tables, activate the toggle on the `abteilungen`, `groups`, `joker_visits`, `jokers`, `message_files`, `messages`, `mr_t_rewards`, `profiles`, `settings` and `station_visits` tables.
-  * Under Database -> Extensions, enable the PLV8 extension.
   * Under Project settings -> API, find your values for the Supabase project URL and API key.
 * Create a copy of the file .env, name it .env.local and fill in your Supabase project URL and API key.
   * If you set up Twilio integration with Supabase, set VITE_USE_TWILIO_PHONE_VERIFICATION in your .env.local to true